Check out Oxford Academia programs at University of Oxford

 All students are encouraged to fly on the round-trip group flight and most do, although if it makes sense for your family, alternate travel plans may be possible.
 Before making any alternate travel plans, please contact our office.
 Families who opt out of the group flight will be charged a fee of $150.
 If your arrival or departure falls outside of the designated window, you will be charged an additional Travel Coordination Fee of a minimum of $150.

-What documents do I need to travel?
+What documents do I need to travel for my Putney program?

-You need a valid passport for international travel.
+Students need a valid passport for international travel.
 Many international destinations require that your passport expiration date be at least six months after your scheduled return home.
 If your passport has less than six months of validity, please research the passport requirements for the countries you will be traveling to here.
 In addition, you may need a visa depending on your nationality and the country or countries you are visiting.
 For countries requiring a visa from U.S. travelers, we will provide you with information necessary to help you apply for and obtain a visa upon acceptance of your application.
 Non-U.S. citizens must check local visa requirements, including requirements for countries passed through in transit.
 For U.S.-based programs, we recommend bringing a school I.D., driver’s license, or other form of identification.

 Do I have to travel with an adult from my hometown to the U.S. Gateway Airport where I meet my group?